waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance & Escalation:** I must perform maintenance (notepad, agents) and fix tools *immediately* when a manual approach fails repeatedly.
 Deferring these actions is a critical process failure.
 My repeated failure to fix my `path_planner` tool is a prime example of this lapse.
 - **Combat Confirmation Bias:** I must actively try to *disprove* my hypotheses.
-I wasted significant time assuming my `path_planner` was correct because I was seeking to confirm it worked, rather than testing its limits.
+I wasted significant time assuming my `path_planner` was correct because I was seeking to confirm it worked, rather than testing its limits and questioning my own assumption that the map was fully connected.
 - **Agent & Tool Trust is Mandatory:** I MUST trust my custom agents' and tools' advice.
+My `puzzle_solver_agent` correctly identified the eastern corridor as a potential trap, which I initially dismissed.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.

 # II.
 Game Mechanics & Battle Intel

 ## A. Tile Mechanics & Traversal
+- `ground`: Standard walkable tile.
+- `impassable`: Walls, furniture, etc. Cannot be walked on.
-- `gate_offscreen`: These tiles should be treated as walkable for pathfinding purposes to encourage exploration of routes that go off-screen.
+- `gate_offscreen`: These gates are not on screen.
+For pathfinding, they must be treated as potentially open to encourage exploration of routes that go off-screen.
+- `closed_gate`: A gate that is visibly closed and acts as an impassable wall.
 - `open_gate`: A gate that is visibly open and acts as ground.
+- `hole`: A tile that causes the player to fall to the floor below.
+- `water`: Requires SURF to traverse.

 ## B. Confirmed ROM Hack Changes
 ### B1.
 Type Matchups & Immunities